jidhub/thumb-external-keyboard-layouts/README.md

 - AltGr is not working at all while opening the app [bVNC Free](https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=en&gl=US).

 - AltGr Q does only escape in nix-on-droid.

+- cleanup the duplicates definitions of keys A..Z in (comment of source code)[https://github.com/jidhub/thumb-external-keyboard-layouts/blob/master/app/src/main/res/raw/keyboard_layout_neo2.kcm#L94] which I used to find keycodes.

+- understand how to uninstall this when installed by android-studio.
+I currently have 3 versions installed -_-.

 If you found this useful, you may [buy a drink to the project I forked](https://paypal.me/CalinDarie?locale.x=en_US) or ask for the Ergo-L community on Discord.